Welcome to CLACS!

 - If you would like to receive email updates via our listserv, please send a message to firstname.lastname@example.org.

-- Jeremy Mumford, Lecturer in History, is the LAS Concentration Advisor.
-His office is located in Room 222 in CLACS at the Watson Institute, and he holds office hours every Friday from 2-5.
+- Jeremy Mumford, Lecturer in History, is the Latin American Studies Concentration Advisor.
+His office is located in Room 222 in CLACS at the Watson Institute, and he holds office hours every

 Please join us Monday, 3/9 for "Decolonization in Pluri-National Bolivia," a talk by Nancy Postero (UC San Diego), to be held in the Watson Institute Joukowsky Forum at 4 PM.
 This talk is part of the Andean Lecture Series.